-The members of the Board of Directors do not have contracts with Julius Baer Group Ltd. which provide for benefits upon termination of their term of office on the Board of Directors.
+The members of the BoD do not have contracts with Julius Baer Group Ltd. which provide for benefits upon termination of their term of office on the BoD.

 REMUNERATION REPORT COMPENSATION, LOANS AND SHAREHOLDINGS OF THE EXECUTIVE BOARD

 COMPENSATION, LOANS AND SHAREHOLDINGS OF THE EXECUTIVE BOARD (AUDITED)